ORTHODONTICS FOR CHILDREN

-The main difference to remember when treating adults or children and teens, is that in younger patients the jawbones are still developing.
+The main difference to remember when treating adults versus children and teens is that in younger patients the jawbones are still developing.
 For adults, these bones have stopped growing, which may mean the possibility of orthognathic surgery to align the jawbones.
 Other differences include:

 - Gum or bone loss (periodontal disease) — Adults are more likely than children to experience gum recession or even bone loss due to gingivitis or advanced periodontal disease.
 Patients with straighter teeth are less likely to get gum disease.